Canonical variational completion and 4D Gauss-Bonnet gravity: Summary and outlook

-With this article, we have confirmed from the standpoint of the inverse problem of the calculus of variations that the field equations \eqref{eq:GBtrunc} cannot be variational in any dimension.
-Moreover, we have proven that they do not possess a variational completion in D = 4 dimensions, but only in dimension D > 4.
-These completed field equations then necessarily contain higher than second order derivatives acting on the metric.
-The reason for this is that the separate terms \(A_{\mu\nu}\) and \(W_{\mu\nu}\) do not reproduce their individual contribution to the field equations, but additional terms of fourth derivative order, which would otherwise cancel when they are summed to form the Gauss-Bonnet term.
+Applying the extended variational completion to the ``renormalized 4D Gauss-Bonnet theory'', we confirmed from the standpoint of the inverse problem of the calculus of variations, independently of the choice of the metric or inverse metric components as field variables, that the field equations \eqref{eq:GBtrunc} cannot be variational in any dimension.
+Moreover, we have proven that the variational completed theory diverges in $D = 4$ dimensions, and leads to higher order field equations, which we derived explicitly, in \(D > 4\), see \eqref{eq:varcompegbtrunc}.
+The reason for this is that the separate terms \(A_{\mu\nu}\) and \(W_{\mu\nu}\) do not just reproduce their individual contribution to the field equations, but also additional terms of fourth derivative order, which would otherwise cancel when they are summed to form the Gauss-Bonnet term.